 This is the provincial regulator of consumer transactions in BC and can be helpful when answering questions about purchases, scams, collection calls, and product returns.
 You can keyword search the site, check out their Consumer Tips, or browse by topic.

 This plain language manual was created by People’s Law School as a tool for advocates and legal professionals, but its accessible language and practical format, makes it a great resource for anyone dealing with consumer or debt issues, including contracts, purchases, borrowing money, being in debt, legal actions and going to court.

 'Work it Out’ pages walk users step-by-step through dealing with consumer issues related to cellphones, contracts, scams and identity theft, and more.
 They also provide template letters to help people draft legal documents.
 The “Need to Know” pages highlight key information in a clear question and answer format.

-This online tribunal resolves small claims up to $5000, and motor vehicle injury disputes, strata property disputes of any amount, societies’ and cooperative associations’ disputes of any amount and shared accommodation and housing disputes up to $5000.
+This online tribunal resolves small claims up to $5000, and motor vehicle injury disputes, strata property disputes, societies’ and cooperative associations’ disputes, and shared accommodation and housing disputes of any amount.
 The website has information and guides about applying and procedures.

 Small Claims Court (the name of the Provincial Civil Court in BC) deals with civil court matters seeking claims between $5001 and $35000.
 This website walks you through the process of starting or replying to a Small Claims suit, the court procedures, and how to collect money awarded by the court or appeal a judgment.
 It has links to the Small Claims Court Forms, some of which can be filled out online through the Small Claims Filing Assistant.